 How easy is Battlefield 1 to pick up and play?

 Battlefield 1 is a complex game, and one that doesn't really hold your hand.
-As a first person shooter, you'll need to be proficient with dual analogue controls to get around here - and as you're playing as a soldier, you'll be expected to think like one, and keep your wits about you at all times.
+As a first person shooter, you'll need to be proficient with dual analogue controls - and as you're playing as a soldier, you'll be expected to think like one, and keep your wits about you at all times.

 Enemies aren't ever really flagged up on screen - instead, you have to keep your eyes peeled, watching out for the slightest hint of movement, or shadows in the distance.
 Often, the first time you'll realise an enemy is near is when they're shooting at you.
 Luckily, you can tap a button to "mark" an enemy once you've spotted them, which will put a tag above their head, helping you can keep track of them, along with showing you a handy outline if they ever hide behind cover - but of course, you'll need to have spotted them first.

-Missions take place over large, expansive maps, and while some do still funnel you from point to point, others open up hugely, letting you approach objectives however you see fit.
-Adding an extra layer of freedom, this helps make the game much more challenging, as you'll need to do your recon, think through your approach, and come up with a plan of how best to attack your objective.
+Both single player missions, and the many multiplayer modes take place over large, expansive maps, and while some do still funnel you from point to point, others open up hugely, letting you approach objectives however you see fit.
+Adding an extra layer of freedom, this also make the game much more challenging, as you'll need to do your recon, think through your approach, and come up with a plan of how best to attack your objective.

 Luckily, the game features regular checkpoints, so if you die, you won't lose too much progress.
-In fact, dying will often see the game spawn you somewhere slightly different to where you died - often somewhere slightly more sensible, too, as the game tries to put you back on the right path.
+In fact, dying will often see the game restart you somewhere slightly different to where you last died - often somewhere slightly more sensible, as the game tries to put you back on the right path.

 However, with nothing in the way of an adjustable difficulty level, there's no simple way to make things easier if you get stuck on Battlefield 1 - instead, you'll just have to soldier on through, and keep trying until you overcome it through persistence.